Japanese destroyer Wakatsuki

 Wakatsuki (若月) was an destroyer of the Imperial Japanese Navy.
 Her name means "Young Moon".
 Wakatsuki played a minor role in the battle of the Empress Augusta Bay against a US cruiser-destroyer group, before surviving the bombing of Rabaul.
 After a series of escorting and transport missions, she escorted aircraft carriers at the disastrous battles of the Philippine Sea and Leyte Gulf, before being sunk by carrier aircraft at the battle of Ormoc Bay.

-Ironically, Wakatsuki is probably the most heavily photographed of any Akizuki class destroyer, despite there not being a single existing photo of the ship taken by her Japanese owners, simply due to the sheer amount of ariel photos taken of the ship by US warplanes during the bombing of Rabaul and battles of Philippine Sea, Leyte Gulf, and Ormoc Bay.
+Ironically, Wakatsuki is probably the most heavily photographed of any Akizuki class destroyer, despite there not being a single existing photo of the ship taken by her Japanese owners, simply due to the sheer amount of aerial photos taken of the ship by US warplanes during the bombing of Rabaul and battles of Philippine Sea, Leyte Gulf, and Ormoc Bay.

 Design and description

 The Akizuki-class ships were originally designed as anti-aircraft escorts for carrier battle groups, but were modified with torpedo tubes and depth charges to meet the need for more general-purpose destroyers.
 The ships measured 134.2 m overall, with beams of 11.6 m and drafts of 4.15 m.
 They displaced 2744 t at standard load and 3470 t at deep load.
 Their crews numbered 300 officers and enlisted men.

 Each ship had two Kampon geared steam turbines, each driving one propeller shaft using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 33 kn.
 The ships carried enough fuel oil to give them ranges of 8300 nmi at speeds of 18 kn.

 The main armament of the Akizuki class consisted of eight 100 mm Type 98 dual-purpose guns in four twin-gun turrets, two superfiring pairs fore and aft of the superstructure.
 They each carried a dozen 25 mm Type 96 anti-aircraft (AA) guns in four triple-gun mounts.
 The ships were also each armed with four 610 mm torpedo tubes in a single quadruple rotating mount amidships; one reload was carried for each tube.
 The first batch of ships were each equipped with two depth charge throwers for which 54 depth charges were carried.
 Wakatsuki was equipped with a Type 21 early-warning radar on her foremast.